UMN-PeopleSoft/IBMonitorService/installation.md

 ## Installing the Monitor
 Once you have a distribution, extract the files into a folder on the machine where you plan to run the monitor.

 After you have the IB Monitor code in place, download the desired sample configuration file.
-Copy the downloaded sample.<xxx> file to the IBMonitorService/bin folder.
+Copy the downloaded sample.xxx file to the IBMonitorService/bin folder.
 You can use any file name you would like.